 What Evidence Do You Need To File a Personal Injury Claim?

 When you’re ready to file a personal injury claim, you’ll need evidence to support your injuries.
-The Thumbs Up Guys at Miller, Dawson, Sigal & Ward can help you collect necessary evidence such as:
+The Thumbs Up Guys can help you collect necessary evidence such as:

 - Witness statements